MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 # Create instant flows

-Unlike automated flows that run automatically when an event occurs, instant flows are run manually by users from inside [!INCLUDE[prod_short](../includes/prod_short.md)] or Power Automate.
+Unlike automated flows that run automatically when an event occurs, instant flows are run on-demand by users from inside [!INCLUDE[prod_short](../includes/prod_short.md)] or Power Automate.

 > [!NOTE]
 > To use Power Automate with [!INCLUDE[prod_short](../includes/prod_short.md)], you must have a valid account.